 Betta Fish Food For A Healthy Diet

-Betta fish are omnivores, which means they will eat both plants and animals.
+Betta fish have specific dietary requirements.
+They are omnivores, which means they will eat both plants and animals.
 Their diet consists of small insects, crustaceans, and zooplankton in the wild.

 As pets, you can feed these tropical freshwater fish various foods such as pellets, flakes, live food, frozen food, and vegetables.
 I recommend using a mix of all these different types.